Fitness gadgets worth buying this holiday season

 Gadgets designed to help people stay active and healthy are becoming more and more popular, and capable of doing some pretty cool things.
 Gone are the days of trying to keep track of how many calories you’ve eaten or how much exercise you’ve gotten in a day — now, as they say, “there’s an app for that.”
 Here are some of the best fitness gadgets out there making it easier than ever to get or stay in shape.

-Get this for the person who likes to stay active
+Get this gift for the person who just likes to stay active

 - Pros: Fitbit has been around for awhile and they’ve had time to improve upon the Fitbit Flex model.
 The new readout screen makes it pretty close to smart watch territory.

 - Cons: For the price, you could almost get an actual smart watch (like the Pebble) that does more than just fitness /activity tracking.

 Buy this gift for the person serious about getting healthy

 The Withings WS-50 WiFi Scale is a high-tech scale that measures weight, body fat, composition, heart rate, and even indoor air quality, and also allows you to automatically upload and track your progress (via Bluetooth/Wi-Fi) using the included Health Mate app.
 The older model (WS-30) has almost all of the same features if you want to save a bit of money.

 MSRP: $150 | Lowest Price on Ben’s: $120

 - Pros: Reviews say it’s super simple and easy to use.
 It also works with many other fitness apps, such as Fitbit and RunKeeper, to give you a full picture of health.
 You can easily share your stats with anyone you choose (including your doctor).